-I was informed I need to trim my shrubs because they block the view.
+I received a letter saying I need to trim my shrubs because they block the view.
 Who can I talk to?

 What can I do about my neighbor’s tree branches hanging over onto my property?

-Questions regarding requests to trim shrubs because they are blocking the view should be directed to the Ferguson Township Public Works Department.
-You may contact the Public Works Department by calling (814) 238-4651 or by using the Contact Us form.
+You may contact the Township Engineer by calling (814) 238-4651 or by using the Contact Us form.